yatima1460/Drill/README.md

 **Use the provided AppImage, just double click it**

-If your distro doesn't ask you to mark it executable just run or nothing happens try:
+If your distro doesn't ask you to mark it executable or nothing happens try:
 - `chmod +x Drill.AppImage`
 - `./Drill.AppImage`